 Figure out the financials.
 If your parents are paying for the wedding, they may do so with strings attached.
-“My mother wasn’t sold on the wedding planner so she fired her,” says Lily, 24.
+“My mother wasn’t sold on the wedding planner, so she fired her,” says Lily, 24.
 “It was frustrating, but she was paying so she had the final word.”
-You and your fiancé should figure out your budget early on and discuss with both sets of parents who will pay for what and how much.
+You and your fiancé should figure out your budget early on and discuss with both sets of parents who will pay for what and how much (here's who traditionally pays for what).
 If Mom and Dad are kicking in a large amount, ask them how involved they expect to be.
 If you find out they want a high level of control, you may want to think twice about the arrangements.

 Pick your wedding planning battles.
 If you don’t care all that much about the flowers and tablecloths, give those jobs to your mom; if the dress and music are critical to you, take those tasks on as your own.
 When it comes to her desires versus yours, pick those that matter most to you and address them head on.
 Simply tell her, “I understand that you want me to wear your wedding dress, but finding my own is really important to me.
 However, I’d love to wear your earrings,” Kadison says.
 Read the top 7 wedding tasks for moms ►